 It’s a proven fact: physical activity improves health and reduces stress.
-Whether you walk, run, ride or roll, consistent activity reduces the risk of obesity, diabetes, heart disease, hypertension, osteoporosis and depression.
+Whether you walk, run, ride or roll, consistent activity reduces the risk of diabetes, heart disease, hypertension, osteoporosis, depression and other chronic health conditions.

 Burnt Bridge Creek Greenway